Blog

 • Lifetime

-Let’s say that your pet has a claim for diabetes for £500 with a coverage limit of £2,000 as an example.
+Let’s say that your pet has a claim for diabetes for £500 with an Annual Limit of £2,000 as an example.
 How would this work with these different types of policies?

 Accident-only: These policies only cover accidents, so you wouldn’t be able to claim on this type of policy.